hth313/Calypsi-tool-chains/README.md

 hobby purposes, which means you are not allowed to making your living based on using the tools, either directly or indirectly.

-If you do make your living based on these products then you can buy a license.
+If you do make your living based on these products or want to discuss contract development, you can reach me by sending e-mail to hth313@gmail.com.

 ## Feedback and issues